Synthetic App

 You can save combinations of filters as named filter sets for quick access to frequently used search criteria—select Save new filter and provide a filter name.
 You can set one filter set as the default that's applied each time you go to the Synthetic app.

-Select More More actions next to a filter set for additional actions—Set as default, Rename, Duplicate, or Delete.
+Select More More actions next to a filter set for additional actions such as: Set as default, Rename, Duplicate, or Delete.

 Filter bar